%20_PNG.png)

-your relationships, and your long-term growth.
+Counseling is an investment in yourself, your relationships, and your long-term growth.

-Session Rates
+Counseling Rates

-50 minute counseling session $175 per session
+A typical 50 minute counseling session is $200 per session.

-Payment
+Payment Options

 Insurance